mgrimace/PiHole-with-PiVPN-and-Unbound-on-VPS-/README.md

 * Thanks to Thank you to @afruitpie for helping me figure out split-tunnelling and how to download the configuration files.
 * Thanks also to @kryten2k35 for making sure this method of PiHole isn't exposed to the entire world (i.e., double checking port 53 is closed so the DNS isn't public).

+<h2>Buy me a coffee</h2>

+If you found this guide helpful, please consider buying me a coffee by clicking the link below to donate a few dollars.
+I'll do my best to keep this guide up to date and as user-friendly as possible.
+Thank you and take good care

 <a href="https://www.buymeacoffee.com/cammarata.m" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>